huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] The Boomtown Rats
 - [x] The Police

-#### Which cast member of "he Office" worked for the show's casting director?
+#### Which cast member of "The Office" worked for the show's casting director?

 - [ ] Ellie Kemper
 - [x] Phyllis Smith